-The provisions in Section 8.0 of the ATMP are included to allow minor modifications to the authorized operating parameters (for example, slight deviations in routes) to: avoid adverse impacts to Park resources, values, or visitor experiences; address safety concerns; or, address new information (including information received through tribal input and/or consultation) or changed circumstances.
+The provisions in Section 8.0 of the ATMP are included to allow minor modifications to the authorized operating parameters (for example, slight deviations in routes) to avoid adverse impacts to Park resources, values, or visitor experiences; address safety concerns; or address new information (including information received through tribal input and/or consultation) or changed circumstances.
 Such modifications could only be made through adaptive management if the impacts to Park resources are within the scope of impacts already analyzed under NEPA, the Endangered Species Act, and Section 106 of the National Historic Preservation Act.
-This process was designed to ensure that actions that are potentially more impactful to resources would only be made through the amendment process, which requires public participation, and further environmental compliance.
+This process was designed to ensure that actions that are potentially more impactful to resources would only be authorized through the amendment process, which requires public participation, and further environmental compliance.
 At least one commenter expressed concern that adaptive management would be used to remove, or lessen, measures designed to mitigate impacts on Park resources and visitor experience or increase the number of commercial air tours allowed, but the agencies believe that the provisions of Section 8.0 are clear that adaptive management could not be used in this way.
-Authorization of additional air tours, beyond the 309 authorized in the
+Authorization of additional air tours, beyond the 73 authorized in the ATMP, would require an amendment to the ATMP, which requires public notice and comment as well as environmental compliance.